 More than 900 people have gone through SpringGR -- 87% of them people of color and 68% women -- and gained the tools and confidence to create new businesses and expand existing ones.

 SpringGR considers its services an onramp to entrepreneurship.
 There are several other organizations helping small businesses in Grand Rapids, but none that walk alongside an individual at the grassroots level (idea stage).
-The co-founders see their space in the ecosystem as the top of the funnel, bringing in more minority entrepreneurs that can then grow and access the many other resources Grand Rapids has to offer.
+The co-founders see their space in the ecosystem as the top of the funnel, bringing in more minority entrepreneurs who can then grow and access the many other resources Grand Rapids has to offer.

 The program proudly uses the analogy of a spring to represent the entrepreneurs they serve.
 To them, a spring is a resilient device that can be pressed or pulled before leaping forward when released.
 The entrepreneurs who pass through the program are the spring, and SpringGR acts as the force providing resources they need to leap ahead and reach their goals.